-Disney suspends all political donations in Florida in the wake of ‘Don’t Say Gay’ bill
+Disney suspends political donations in Florida after bill restricting LGBTQ discussion

 “In regards to Disney’s financial involvement with legislators behind the ‘Don’t Say Gay’ bill, we hoped that our company would show up for us.
 But it didn’t,” they wrote.

-They employees also criticized Disney’s claim that it had long supported the LGBTQ community, noting the company did not officially host a public Pride event until 2019 and once removed gay couples from the park for dancing together.
+The employees also criticized Disney’s claim that it had long supported the LGBTQ community, noting the company did not officially host a public Pride event until 2019 and once removed gay couples from the park for dancing together.

 The Human Rights Campaign — which Chapek had cited in his March 7 memo, noting Disney’s 100% rating from the LGBTQ advocacy organization — said on Wednesday that it would stop accepting money from Disney, “until we see them build on their public commitment and work with LGBTQ+ advocates to ensure that dangerous proposals, like Florida’s ‘Don’t Say Gay or Trans’ bill, don’t become dangerous laws.”